DXC-Lab-Linkage/quack-mcp-server/README.md

    docker logs <container_id>
    ```

-4. **Testing the Connection**: You can test if the SSE endpoint is accessible:
+4. **Testing the Connection**: You can test if the Streamable http endpoint is accessible:
    ```bash
    curl http://localhost:8000
    ```